solarmon/WHDLoad-Game-Launcher/README.md

 * **DH0:** is the WHDLoad boot drive.
 Must be writeable.
 * **DH1:** is the game or games drive.
 Must be writeable.
-* **Target Slave** and **Select Slave** - the slave file(s) must be on the root of mounted directory (DH1:). **Slave files in subdirectories are not supported**.
+* For **Slave Target** and **Slave Selection** modes - the slave file(s) must be on the root of mounted directory (DH1:). **Slave files in subdirectories are not supported**.
-* Game Launcher: For WHDLoad game collections mounted on DH1: it is up to used the Game Launcher scan for games, which may include subdirectories support.
+* Slave Collection mode: The game collection must be mounted on DH1: it is up to the Game Launcher to scan for games, which may include subdirectories support.
-* Target Slave: based on the Volume name of DH1:
+* Slave Target mode: based on the Volume name of DH1:
    - DH1: must be mounted as a **Directory**, nor a Hardfile (HDF)

-# Target Slave mode
+# Slave Target mode

 There needs to be a method to specify directly which slave file you want to launch.

-The method used is what is called the **Target Slave** method.
+The method used is what is called the **Slave Target** method.
 This method makes use of the **Volume** name of DH1:.
 This is explained further below.

 There are several hard drive formats supported by UAE: